nwallen/Sketch-Motion/README.md

 ## How it works
 Sketch Motion builds on how you might intially spec out an animation in Sketch: creating a series of artboards to document the animation's key moments.
 To animate, simply point Sketch Motion at these "keyframe" artboards.
 It will generate a smooth animation, which you can preview in Sketch or export as an animated GIF.

 The plugin automatically provides artboards to adjust the timing and easing of each animation.
-Animations also are modular -- allowing you to duplicate and composite them together.
+Animations are modular -- allowing you to duplicate and composite them together.

 **A simple animation**